Erastuskanyatta/working-with-the-database/index.md

 2. For MariaDB open the URL: http://localhost/phpmyadmin/ Your browser should look like this;
 ![localhost phpmyadmin](database3.png)
-Note: In your database, you should have only one Database called school if it is your first Database.
+Note: In your Database, you should not have any databases as your yet to create one.

 ### Step 2: Creating tables in MariaDB using SQL commands in the terminal.
 Now that we have our environment working, we can start working with the MariaDB.